Which country to choose for your first safari?

 Why to go to Namibia for your first safari

 Namibia was our first ever safari destination – that’s why it holds a special place in our hearts.
-The Etosha National Park is the most famous area within Namibia, but we preferred our experiences in the private game reserve of Erindi.
-The bonus with Namibia is: It’s very safe, easy to travel (also independently – we rented a 4×4 and drove everywhere ourselves) and also an affordable destination for your first safari!
-Also there’s more than just safari experiences to discover.
+The Etosha National Park is the most famous area within Namibia, but we preferred our experiences in the private game reserve of Erindi (a guided safari wins compared to a self drive for us).
+The bonus with Namibia is: It’s very safe & easy to travel (also independently – we rented a 4×4 for a road trip and drove everywhere ourselves including the desert).
+Namibia is also an affordable destination for your first safari.
+If you’re not sure a safari is for you, Namibia offers more than just safari experiences to discover.
 You can climb sand dunes, visit flamingo colonies or fly a hot air balloon over the world famous Sossusvlei.
-Namibia is also a photographer’s paradise because of it’s incredibly diverse landscapes!
+Namibia is also a photographer’s paradise because of its incredibly diverse landscapes!

 Namibia is more than just a safari destination – there’s sand dunes & much more to discover!